 Point Reyes National Seashore is a peninsula that extends 10 miles out into the Pacific Ocean north of San Francisco.
 It is the best raw, rugged nature in this part of the state: dramatic cliffs, strong winds and crashing waves, elk and deer roaming the hills, and barking seals at the beaches.
-The lighthouse sits precariously down a large staircase at the very tip of the peninsula.
+The Point Reyes lighthouse sits precariously down a large staircase at the very tip of the peninsula.
 Winter and spring are good times to visit for whale watching and the seal viewing.
-Learn more about travel in Point Reyes here.
+Learn more here: what to do in Point Reyes.

 This eclectic outdoor space just outside Sonoma consists of plots that have been designed by some of the world’s leading landscape architects.
 What results is a lovely place to spend a couple of hours, a nice way to break up wine tasting time, and a family-friendly stop if you have kids.
-For more about these unique gardens, click here.
+Plus, Sunset Magazine now has its test gardens there.